carlincb/E-Commerce-Back-End/README.md

 git clone https://github.com/carlincb/E-Commerce-Back-End
 ```

-- Create a `.gitignore` file and include `node_modules/`, `.DS_Store`, and `.env` file, so that these directories are not tracked or uploaded to GitHub.
+- Create a `.gitignore` file and include `node_modules/`, `.DS_Store`, and `.env`, so that these directories are not tracked or uploaded to GitHub.
 Be sure to create your `.gitignore` file before installing any npm dependencies.

 - Create your own .env file.
 Using the following format: